The capital of East Anglia has much to offer, including a wealth of historic buildings, fine shopping and modern architecture.

 Norwich summary of what to SEE and DO

-Take a look around the castle and museum
+Take a look around the Norwich Castle and museum

 Visit the medieval Guildhall or modern Forum

-Learn the history of Norwich on a tour
+Learn the history of Norwich on a walking or bus tour

 Visit the Bridewell Museum or Strangers Hall